sergiogc9/fox-awesome-cli/README.md

 \* In the future this will be configurable.

+ℹ️ You can use most of git commands using this cli.
+All git commands not matching one of the cli custom commands can be executed.
+E.g.: `foxcli commit` or `foxcli merge master`.

 ### `branch-sync`

 Synchronizes the current branch with the remote source branch.
 By default **hotfix** and **release** branches are synchronized with **master** branch and **feature** branches are synchronized with **develop**.